nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

+***

 **Use case: Delete tasks for a student**

 **MSS**

 1. Tuition teacher requests to view all tasks for all students.
 2. EduManage shows a list of students and their tasks.
-3. Tuition teacher requests to delete a task from a specific student in the list by providing student's name and task index.
+3. Tuition teacher requests to delete a task from a specific student in the list by inputting the student's name and task index.
-4. EduManage updates the student’s outstanding tasks list and indicates success.
+4. EduManage deletes the task from the student’s tasks list and indicates success.

     Use case ends.